yogesh-vats/jenkins/attendees/assignments/day1/assignments.md

 * Create a blank files like a.txt, b.txt.
 * Write "Hi Team Ninja" into a.txt
 * Write "This is VCS:Git" into b.txt
+* Set git config variables.
 * Commit both files.
 * Create a branch **ninja**
 * Switch into branch **ninja**
 * Update file b.txt with ""This is VCS:Git.
 This is ninja branch"
+* Check for the difference made in the file.
 * Commit your changes in ninja branch.
+* Check difference between last two commits.
+* Rename your file b.txt to c.txt
+* Commit your changes.
+* Remove file c.txt.
+* Commit your changes.
+* Create a file text.txt and add it.
+* Remove it from the staging area.

 Assignment2:
 * Create a account on github.com.